phenomen/mastra-translation-framework/README.md

 - **Translator Agent** - translate a phrase or check how a term should read.
 - **Editor Agent** - review a translation you already have.

 Use these for quick questions.
-For anything document-sized, use the Localization Agent or the workflow so you get the glossary and the review pass.
+For anything document-sized, use the **Localization Agent** or the workflow so you get the glossary and the review pass.

 ## Costs

-A full localization of 250-page PDF using `gemini-3.6-flash` costs about $5 with $1.5 for OCR and $3.5 for AI translation.
+A full translation of 250-page PDF using `gemini-3.6-flash` costs about $5 with $1.5 for OCR and $3.5 for AI translation.

 > [!NOTE]
 > Datalab OCR provides $10-20 free credits a month, so you really only have to pay for your AI provider.